nks1216/ml-final/README.md

 - Female: ECE = 0.104
 - Male: ECE = 0.097

-This is a model-level calibration issue, not demographic-specific bias.

 **Root Cause:** XGBoost was optimized for accuracy (ROC-AUC 0.9109), not calibration.
 The training objective rewards correct predictions but penalizes extreme confidence values, pushing all predictions toward conservative estimates.

 **Disparate Impact:** While all groups suffer underconfidence, the gap WIDENS for minorities: